VesnaSUG/FOAM-Recipes/foam-tutorial.md

 });
 ```

-# Build the Service
+# Inspecting the Project Components

-Before we can test our code we need to do a few more things.
-First we need to update the pom.js file to include the two .js file we created:
+VESNA: this files of the original pom are now in src/com/foamdev/cook/pom.js

+Poms are hierachal and there is another pom which manages the model files themselves.
+See src/com/foamdev/cook/pom.js

 ```
 foam.POM({
-  name: 'recipes',
+  name: 'cook',
-  version: '1',
-  excludes: [ 'build', 'node_modules', 'deployment','foam3'],
-  licenses: [
-    `
-    Copyright 2025 FOAM Recipes Authors.
-All Rights Reserved.
-    `
-  ],
   projects: [
-    { name: 'foam3/pom' }
+    { name: 'test/pom',                 flags: 'test' }
   ],
-  setFlags: {
-    u3: true
-  },
   files: [
-    { name: 'src/com/foamdev/cook/Recipe',         flags: 'js|java' },
+    { name: 'Recipe',                   flags: 'js|java' },
-    { name: 'src/com/foamdev/cook/RecipeCategory', flags: 'js|java' }
+    { name: 'RecipeCategory',           flags: 'js|java' }
   ]
 });

 ```
-Then we need to setup needed journals.
+Next we can inspect journals.
 A journal is a simple JSON-like configuration file used to store application data.
 Journal files are suitable for simple configuration data containing only a few records, and for larger in-memory databases, potentially containing millions of records.
 Journal files are append-only, meaning when data is added, updated, or removed, changes are only appended to the end of the file, but none of its contents are updated or removed.
 Updates are performed by recoding, or journalling, a list of desired changes.
 These changes will appear in the journal as either "put" lines:
 ```
   p({<json-data-here>});
 ```